Hock (anatomy)

-The hock, or gambrel, is the joint between the tarsal bones and tibia of a digitigrade or unguligrade quadrupedal mammal, such as a horse, cat, or dog.
+The hock, tarsus or uncommonly gambrel, is the region formed by the tarsal bones connecting the tibia and metatarsus of a digitigrade or unguligrade quadrupedal mammal, such as a horse, cat, or dog.
 This joint may include articulations between tarsal bones and the fibula in some species (such as cats), while in others the fibula has been greatly reduced and is only found as a vestigial remnant fused to the distal portion of the tibia (as in horses).
 It is the anatomical homologue of the ankle of the human foot.
 While homologous joints occur in other tetrapods, the term is generally restricted to mammals, particularly long-legged domesticated species.

 Horse

-Although the tarsus refers specifically to the bones and joints of the hock, most people working with horses refer to the hock in such a way to include the bones, joints, and soft tissue of the area.
+The terms tarsus and hock refer to the region between the gaskin (crus) and cannon regions (metatarsus), which includes the bones, joints, and soft tissues of the area.
 The hock is especially important in equine anatomy, due to the great strain it receives when the horse is worked.
-Jumping, and movements that require collection, are some of the more stressful activities.
+Jumping, quick turns or stops, and movements that require collection, are some of the more stressful activities.